bem-archive/bem-articles/deps-js-syntax/deps-js-syntax.en.md

-        tech  : 'techName',    // file extention for this dependency (e.g. if javaScript `tech : '.js'`) mustDeps   : [  ],     // Array of blocks connected to this dependency shouldDeps : [  ],     // The order of connected blocks is not important (important that they connect)
+        tech  : 'techName',    // file extention for this dependency (e.g. if javaScript `tech : '.js'`) mustDeps   : [  ],     // Array of blocks connected to this dependency shouldDeps : [  ],     // The order of connected blocks is not important (important that they connect) noDeps : [  ],         // It's possible to exclude some blocks, for example: `[ 'i-bem__dom_init_auto' ]`
-        //chaals: shouldDeps isn't really clear still.
-Things that are useful to have??

-        noDeps : [  ],         // It's possible to exclude some blocks, for example: `[ 'i-bem__dom_init_auto' ]`
     }
 ```